gkushang/cucumber-parallel/README.md

 ### HTML Reports

-Run Features or Scenarios in Parallel and generate HTML Reports with [cucumber-html-reporter][6]
+Run Features or Scenarios in Parallel and generate HTML Reports with [cucumber-html-reporter][cucumber-html-reporter]

 Cucumber-Parallel is also integrated with HTML reporting Grunt Cucumber module [grunt-cucumberjs][2]